appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 Before using the Appcircle server AMI, there is a couple of things that you need to handle.

+- AWS Account

+You must have an active AWS account with appropriate permissions to launch EC2 instances and work with other related services.

 - Understanding of AWS Services

 A basic understanding of Amazon Web Services (AWS) services, particularly EC2 (Elastic Compute Cloud), is beneficial.

-Users should be familiar with instance creation, networking, security groups, and storage configurations.
+You should be familiar with instance creation, networking, security groups, and storage configurations.

-- AWS Account

-You must have an active AWS account with appropriate permissions to launch EC2 instances and work with other related services.

 - Networking and Security Configuration